Pericarditis is a viral infection in the pericardium, the sac surrounding your heart.

-Although the pain can be scary, pericarditis isn't dangerous for most people, and the symptoms resolve on their own.
+Although the pain can be scary, pericarditis isn't dangerous for most people, and the symptoms resolve without treatment.

-If you're worried the chest pain is a heart attack, seek care right away.
+If you're worried the chest pain is a heart attack, call 911 or go to the nearest ER right away.

-Your doctor will perform a physical exam, listening to your heart and asking questions about your recent health history.
+Your doctor will do a physical exam, listen to your heart, and ask questions about your recent health history.

-If caused by a viral infection and you have no other problems, pericarditis treatment includes rest and — if needed — pain medicine.
+If caused by a viral infection and you have no other problems, pericarditis treatment includes rest and — if needed — anti-inflammatory drugs (NSAIDs).
 Antibiotics don't work on viral infections.

 For most people, pericarditis resolves on its own with rest.

-If your symptoms don't get better within a few weeks, see your doctor for a follow-up.
-He or she may prescribe other treatments if you have any complications.
+See your heart doctor for a follow-up if your symptoms don't improve within a few weeks.
+They may prescribe other treatments if you have any problems.